btisdall/btisdall.github.io/_posts/2017-11-17-fun-with-gmail-and-slack.md

   - Slack
 ---

-This is brief article describing a productivity tip (for you young folk out there a "life hack") that lets you use Slack to notify you about emails of particular interest.
+This is a brief article describing a productivity tip (for you young folk out there a "life hack") that lets you use Slack to notify you about emails of particular interest.

 # One notification system to rule them all

 Well, fewer anyway.
 Like many people I far prefer IM over email and I'm fortunate enough to work in a place where if someone needs to have a conversation with me they'll almost certainly use IM or come over to my desk.
-Perhaps as a consequence of this is that I've become less good at paying attention to email, which can sometimes cause problems (of course email clients can notify you about incoming mail, but it's often not that configurable and I would prefer to have as few systems for telling me about stuff as possible).
+Perhaps as a consequence of this I've become less good at paying attention to email, which can sometimes cause problems (of course email clients can notify you about incoming mail, but it's often not that configurable and I would prefer to have as few systems for telling me about stuff as possible).

 # Slack email addresses